Catalog Description

 Hours: 54 lecture

-Description: Introduces Dramatic Arts Majors and other students to the fundamental techniques of script analysis.
-Focus on students' ability to interpret and describe concepts and ideas related to historical and contemporary dramatic literature.
-Emphasis on development of techniques of script analysis specific to use in acting, directing, design, and critical and social analysis.
+Description: This course introduces students to the fundamental applications of script analysis.
+Students will interpret and describe concepts and ideas related to historical and contemporary dramatic literature.
+Emphasis is placed on methods of interpreting play structure specific to use in acting, directing, design, and critical and social analysis.
 (C-ID THTR 114) (CSU, UC)

 Course Student Learning Outcomes